 The Learning Technologies exit poll quickly became one of our most popular campaigns, so why did we can it?

-We’ve had lots of people asking where the Learning Technologies Exit Poll is this year.
-For eight years now, we’ve been questioning LT’s visitors as they leave the building, crunching the numbers and then publishing our exit poll’s findings within 24 hours.
+We’ve had lots of people asking where the Learning Technologies Exit Poll is again this year.
+For eight years (until the 2018 show), we questioned LT’s visitors as they left the building, crunched all the numbers and then published our poll’s findings within 24 hours.

 When you stop learning new things it’s time to do something else